West Timor Travel, Indonesia – Indonesian Tribes and Sacrifices

 Also, some of the villages are hidden high up in the mountains and the rough winding roads leading to them are not serviced by any form of public transport, so a car and with a driver would anyway need to be hired.

-Although we chose to visit other villages and Indonesian tribes independently in Sumba, Alor, and Papua, we decided that this time around it would make sense to avail ourselves of the service of a guide/translator.
+Although we chose to visit other villages and Indonesian tribes independently in Sumba, Alor, Papua in Indonesia and even around Laos, we decided that this time around it would make sense to avail ourselves of the service of a guide/translator.
 The people at the tourist office spoke no English whatsoever, but we managed to make ourselves understood when asking for a local guide.

 Finding a guide for possibly the only foreigners in town seemed to be no easy task either.
 Phone calls were made and a network of friends and relatives summoned!
 Finally, a red-toothed man called Timus made his way to the office, and we were told that he was a West Timor travel guide who could speak English.
 He confirmed that he could also speak the dialects spoken in the traditional village, so we were ready to start negotiating a price.